micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 ## Disclamer

-This guide does not warranty the succeed on every NuttX supported board, because each one has a different level of peripheral implementation and memory available.
+This guide is not guarantee to work on every NuttX supported board, because each one has a different level of peripheral implementation and memory available.

 ## Required hardware